Recap: Celtics Shoot Bucks Out of the Building, Set New Franchise Record

 Milwaukee arrived in Boston undefeated on Thursday night, but the Celtics were prepared to shoot the Bucks out of the building- literally.
-Boston set a new franchise record for both 3PM and 3PA; and, despite Semi Ojeyele making his first career regular season start in place of an injured Jaylen Brown (foot), the entire starting five finished with double-digit points.
+Boston set a new franchise record for both 3PM and 3PA; and, despite Semi Ojeyele making his first career regular season start in place of the ailing Jaylen Brown, the entire starting five finished with double-digit points.

 Gordon Hayward scored a season high 18 points and Kyrie Irving had another electric performance (28 pts on 50% shooting, along with 7 assists) en route to a 117-113 win that, frankly, felt a little too close for comfort at the end of the game there.